Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Background and Related Work

-In this paper, we will observe that the costs of deploying DC in distributed training can be largely reduced by leveraging gradient compression (sparsification and quantization), which motivates our main idea (see \S\ref{subsec:motivation} for details).
+In this paper, we will observe that the costs of deploying DC in distributed training can be largely reduced by leveraging gradient compression, which motivates our main idea (see \S\ref{subsec:motivation} for details).